CantaloupeStudios/VirtualAnalogGodot/Tutorial.md

 Steps:

  0. Introduction / Setup
- 1. Understand the touch/mouse input system
+ 1. understanding the touch/mouse input system
  2. Implement
  3. Track the movement using the drag
- 4. Understand how to integrate with the game.
+ 4. understanding how to integrate with the game.
  5. Integrate with the game.
  6. Implementing multitouch.